What most parents want to know

 The demographic of most independent schools, and particularly PSS, is middle-class hard-working professionals, artists and entrepreneurs who understand the value of a play-based, progressive, arts-enriched education and who want their children to develop the foundations they need to live genuinely fulfilling lives.

 We do strive to keep our school as inclusive as possible and we work hard keep our fees low.
 We are currently one of the most affordable independent schools in Vancouver.
-Tuition is $700.00 per month, payable for the 10 months that your child is in school.
-For families with more than one child enrolled at the school, there is a 25% sibling rate discount ($525.00 per month).
+For families with more than one child enrolled at the school, there is also a sibling rate discount.

-Our students start learning French in kindergarten and they continue building their French language skills right through to Grade 7.
+Our students start learning French in kindergarten and they continue building their French language skills right through into high school.
 Our French program is taught through immersion and play, and includes a series of role-playing game adventures in French, where students create their own character, encounter French characters, and interact with them in French in order to advance in the game.
 This method results in impressive leaps in reading, writing, speaking and listening fluency.
 Children love it and are very motivated to learn more French to advance in the game!

 We don’t currently offer financial assistance to families considering enrolling their child at PSS; however, our School Tuition Assistance Fund directly supports currently enrolled families that have demonstrated financial need through a confidential application process each year.
 Gifts to this fund have enabled many families who have hit hard times to stay in the school community and maintain the support that is so needed during difficult periods.